Inside the Dubai Desert Conservation Reserve (DDCR)

 The 6 licensed operators of the DDCR

 Only 6 named operators hold a current DDCR permit.
-The reserve management caps the count deliberately to protect the ecosystem; the cap has held since 2018.
-The desk reviewed each operator's signature route, vehicle fleet, and tier pricing in March 2026.
+The reserve management caps the count deliberately to protect the ecosystem under the reserve's concession system.
+The desk reviewed each operator's signature route, vehicle fleet, and pricing in March 2026.

 |---|---|---|

-Sonara Camp sits adjacent to the DDCR rather than inside it; the camp's dining experience is excellent but the route is on public-access land south of the reserve fence.
-If in-reserve access is the requirement, choose from the 6 above.
-Platinum Heritage holds the longest operating history inside the DDCR and the only fleet of vintage Land Rover Defenders authorised on conservation routes.
+Sonara Camp hosts its dinner experience inside the reserve, but it is a dining product rather than a wildlife-drive safari route.
+If a full in-reserve safari is the requirement, choose from the 6 above.
+The founding heritage operator holds the longest operating history inside the DDCR and the only fleet of vintage Land Rover Defenders authorised on conservation routes.

 The DDCR holds the largest unfenced Arabian oryx population in Dubai and is one of the few places in the UAE where sand gazelle, MacQueen's bustard, and Gordon's wildcat coexist inside one protected ecosystem.
-The probability table below combines 500 logged safari sightings reported back through operator post-tour surveys between November 2025 and April 2026.
+The table below shows how sighting frequency varies by species, season, and time of day.

 | Species | Morning safari odds | Evening safari odds | Best photography window |